ebsaral/ebsaral/GiftsOfNature.md

 Remember, **you also have all these gifts** visibly hidden in your journey.
 So, testing my gifts (talents) instead of trying (seeing) them might possibly deceive your own intention(s), and that choice isn’t mine to make.

 > [!NOTE]
 > There's no psychological or scientific trick behind my actions.
 I simply move or try to move.
+I don't have any intention to harm anyone.

 > [!WARNING]
 > A friendly reminder: Your actions (every choice you make) will be rewarded or punished by your own body cells.